E-Krabs/e621-tag-statistics/README.md

 <h3><b>Memory:</b></h3>
 <b>Required:</b> >= 32GB<br>
 There's a lot of information that gets writen (~5.01GB). <code>json.load()</code> loads the entire .json file into memory.
-Converting to a db would probally be much better.
-Or maybe ijson.
-I havn't given these a try yet...
+Once we convert the file to a database, it becomes less memory intensive.
+But the inital json file is still required

 <h3><b>TODO:</b></h3>
 <ul>